 Resource group.
 Resource groups are used to group resources so they can be managed by lifetime, owner, or other criteria.

 NSGs.
 Use network security groups (NSGs) to restrict network traffic within the VNet.
-For example, in the 3-tier architecture shown here, the database tier does not accept traffic from the web front end, only from the business tier and the management subnet, but not the web front end.
+For example, in the three-tier architecture shown here, the database tier accepts traffic from the business tier and the management subnet, but not the web front end.

 Azure Load balancers.
 The load balancers distribute incoming Internet requests to the VM instances.
 Use a public load balancer to distribute incoming Internet traffic to the web tier, and an internal load balancer to distribute network traffic from the web tier to the business tier.

 Public IP address.
 A public IP address is needed for the public load balancer to receive Internet traffic.